opensourcestories/opensourcestories.org/content/contribute/_index.md

 Recording stories is done with the [StoryCorps app](https://storycorps.org/participate/storycorps-app/) for in-person interviews or with [StoryCorps Connect](https://storycorps.org/participate/storycorps-connect/) for remote interviews.
 If you prefer to not create a StoryCorps account, please let us know and we will work with you to find an alternate method.

 At the moment, we are testing out the format with a limited number of invited contributors before opening it up to a larger audience.
-If you would like to request to be added to the list, please email us at [interviews@opensourcestories.org](mailto:interviews@opensourcestories.org) with some background about the story you would like to tell.
+If you would like to request to be added to the list, please [email us](mailto:interviews@opensourcestories.org) with some background about the story you would like to tell.

 ### Recommended equipment